Anuken/Mindustry/README.md

 (Nearly halved damage, but increased coolant boost.
 Scatter, being very cheap and easy to use, could easily kill T1-T3 in big amount, and even possible to kill or deal massive damage to few T4 in vanilla.
 My changes are designed to be useful against T1-T2, but against zenith spam it would request to use alteast a coolant (also flare hp was halfed, reduced hp for horizon and zenith)

 ### Scorch
-- pyratite: damage: 60 -> 35
+- pyratite: damage: 60 -> 32; rangeChange: 0 -> +3 tiles

 - range: 7.5 -> 9

-(Nerfed scorch, its not meta rn.
-I hope that range increase could make it slighty more useful in PvP)
+(Nerfed scorch, its not meta rn I guess.
+I hope that range increase could make it slighty more useful in PvP (coal scorch more designed against T1-T2 (up to mace), while pyra scorch can stop up to spiroct (can be extremely useful against early spiroct rush)

 ### Hail
 - silicone: splashDamage: 33 -> 27